-The Prize is named in honor and recognition of the extraordinary accomplishments of Prof. Donald Knuth, Emeritus at Stanford University.
-Prof. Knuth is best known for his ongoing multivolume series, The Art of Computer Programming, which played a critical role in establishing and defining Computer Science as a rigorous, intellectual discipline.
-Prof. Knuth has also made fundamental contributions to the subfields of analysis of algorithms, compilers, string matching, term rewriting systems, literate programming, and typography.
+About Donald E. Knuth.
+The prize is named in honor and recognition of the extraordinary accomplishments of Prof. Donald Knuth, Emeritus at Stanford University.
+Prof. Knuth is best known for his ongoing multivolume series, The Art of Computer Programming, which has played a critical role in establishing and defining Computer Science as a rigorous, intellectual discipline.
+Prof. Knuth has also made fundamental contributions to the subfields of analysis of algorithms, compilers, string matching, term-rewriting systems, literate programming, and typography.
 His TeX and MF systems are widely accepted as standards for electronic typesetting.
-Prof. Knuth's work is distinguished by its integration of theoretical analyses and practical real-world concerns.
-In his work, theory and practice are not separate components of Computer Science, but rather he shows them to be inexorably linked branches of the same whole.
+Prof. Knuth's work is distinguished by its integration of theoretical analyses and practical, real-world concerns.
+In his work, theory and practice are not separate components of Computer Science but rather inexorably linked branches of the same whole.